Maffei 1

-Maffei 1 is a massive elliptical galaxy in the constellation Cassiopeia.
+Maffei 1 is a massive elliptical galaxy near the constellation borders between Perseus and Cassiopeia, located 9.8 million light years away.
 Once believed to be a member of the Local Group of galaxies, it is now known to belong to a separate group, the IC 342/Maffei Group.
 It was named after Paolo Maffei, who discovered it and the neighboring Maffei 2 in 1967 via their infrared emissions.

 Maffei 1 is a slightly flattened core type elliptical galaxy.
 It has a boxy shape and is made mainly of old metal-rich stars.
 It has a tiny blue nucleus in which stars continue to form.
 Like all large ellipticals it contains a significant population of globular clusters.
 Maffei 1 is situated at an estimated distance of 3–4 Mpc from the Milky Way.
 It may be the closest giant elliptical galaxy.